kinecosystem/blockchain-ops/apps/docker-quickstart/README.md

 $ docker run --rm -it -p "8000:8000" --name kin kinecosystem/blockchain-quickstart --testnet
 ```

-As part of launching, an ephemeral mode container will generate a random password for securing the postgresql service and will output it to standard out.
-You may use this password (provided you have exposed the postgresql port) to access the running postgresql database (See the section "Accessing Databases" below).
+as part of launching, an ephemeral mode container will generate a random password for securing the postgresql service and will output it to standard out.  you may use this password (provided you have exposed the postgresql port) to access the running postgresql database (see the section "accessing databases" below).

 ### Persistent mode